I Spy (Erica Baxter song)

-I Spy is a pop song which was released as the first single from Erica Baxter’s debut album Through My Eyes.
+I Spy is a pop song which was released as the first single from Australian Erica Baxter’s debut album Through My Eyes.
 The single was released on 14 October 2006.

 "I Spy" was written by British singer, Natasha Bedingfield and Kevin D Hughes.
 The single featured two previously unreleased songs, "Fly Away" and "Paper Tiger" which both were co-written by Baxter.